 Younger gardeners might enjoy the children's garden kit, which features ten varieties of seeds and instructions for growing a Jefferson-related flower and vegetable garden.
 The flower seeds include such eighteenth-century favorites as "love-in-the-mist" and "Johnny-jump-up" violets while many of the vegetables are ornamental or interesting, like scarlet runner beans and artichokes.
 Developed for use in schools and homes, the packets are produced by Monticello's Department of Education and Center for Historic Plants.
 They are available through Monticello Shop Onlineor by calling (434) 984-9821.

 Older gardeners might enjoy visiting the gardens in person or learning more about Monticello-grown species through the What's In Bloomsection of this site.
-Articles about Jefferson's interest in gardening are available at the online Twinleaf Journal, which is run by Monticello's Thomas Jefferson Center for Historic Plants.
+Articles about Jefferson's interest in gardening are available at the online Twinleaf Journal (no longer publishing new articles), which is run by Monticello's Thomas Jefferson Center for Historic Plants.
 Established at Monticello in 1987, the Center collects, preserves, and distributes historic plant varieties and strives to promote greater appreciation for the origins of garden plants.
 The program centers on Jefferson's horticultural interests, but includes varieties documented up to the early twentieth century and choice North American plants.

-The Center features interpretive gardens at its Tufton Farm headquarters near Monticello, and a Garden Shop (located at Monticello) where visitors may purchase historic varieties of plants and seeds (shown above is twinleaf, or Jeffersonia diphylla).
-For information about visiting the Center, please call the Monticello Department of Public Affairs at (434) 984-9822.
+The Center features interpretive gardens at its Tufton Farm headquarters near Monticello, and a Garden Shop (located at Monticello) where visitors may purchase historic varieties of plants and seeds.
+For information about visiting the Center, please call (434) 984-9817.